Ivsucram/ATL_Python/README.md

 - Classification Rate for the Target (maximum, mean, minimum and current)
 - Classification Loss for the Source (maximum, mean, minimum and current)
 - Classification Loss for the Target (maximum, mean, minimum and current)
+- Reconstruction Loss for the Source (maximum, mean, minimum and current)
 - Reconstruction Loss for the Target (maximum, mean, minimum and current)
 - Kullback-Leibler Loss (maximum, mean, minimum and current)
 - Number of nodes (maximum, mean, minimum and current)